 Chaga Mushroom Tea (Inonotus obliquus)

 The light vanilla flavour and nutty aroma of wild Chaga mushroom tea will help you clear your head and harness that extra energy you need to finish a hectic day (without the caffeine!).
-Our Chaga Tea can also be blended with other teas, beverages or enjoyed chilled on a hot day.
-Wild Chaga Fungi is becoming popular in North America as a super-food.
+Wild Chaga can also be blended with other teas, beverages or enjoyed chilled on a hot day.
+Wild Chaga Fungi is popular in North America as a super-food.
 All of the Wild Chaga we sell is hand harvested in an ethical manner from birch trees in Northern Canada.

 Life Cycle of Chaga Mushroom